loginom/loginom-help-en-omegat/data/scenario/README.md

 # Workflows Design

-**Workflow** is the main component of the Module (refer to [package usage type and structure](../quick-start/package.md)).It is a sequence of the data processing steps.
+The **Workflow** is the main component of the Module (refer to [package usage type and structure](../quick-start/package.md)).
+It is a sequence of the data processing steps.
 The steps are set by the nodes from the standard or [Derived components](./derived-component.md).

-The workflow is empty by default and it is filled with required components according to the solved task by their adding to the Workflow area (refer to [Interactive mode of operation](./interactive-mode.md)).
+The workflow is empty by default and it is filled with required components according to the solved task by their adding to the Workflow area (refer to the [Interactive mode of operation](./interactive-mode.md)).

 [Ports](./ports/README.md): method of communication between the nodes.